Humor in Freud: Freud's theory of humor

 In Freud's view, jokes (the verbal and interpersonal form of humor) happened when the conscious allowed the expression of thoughts that society usually suppressed or forbade.
+Freud also regarded jokes as comparable to dreams, insofar as he deemed both processes to involve a release of desires and impulses that are typically repressed by the conscience.
 The superego allowed the ego to generate humor.
 A benevolent superego allowed a light and comforting type of humor, while a harsh superego created a biting and sarcastic type of humor.
 A very harsh superego suppressed humor altogether.
 Freud’s humor theory, like most of his ideas, was based on a dynamic among id, ego, and super-ego.
 The commanding superego would impede the ego from seeking pleasure for the id, or to momentarily adapt itself to the demands of reality, a mature coping method.
 Moreover, Freud (1960) followed Herbert Spencer's ideas of energy being conserved, bottled up, and then released like so much steam venting to avoid an explosion.
 Freud was imagining psychic or emotional energy, and this idea is now thought of as the relief theory of laughter.

-Later, Freud re-turned his attention to humor noting that not everyone is capable of formulating humor.
+Later, Freud returned his attention to humor noting that not everyone is capable of formulating humor.